Floods, landslides kill at least 213 in South Asia

 ——-

-Associated Press writer Julhas Alam in Dhaka, Bangladesh, contributed to this report.
+Associated Press writer Julhas Alam in Dhaka, Bangladesh, and Indrajit Singh in India’s Bihar contributed to this report.